Client Guide

 1. If you want a phone call, e-mail me to schedule it, even if you want to talk the same day.

-2. Send a separate e-mail, with a different subject line, for each deal or project.
+2. Send a separate e-mail with a helpful subject line for each deal, project, or topic.

 3. If you spot a way we can improve how we work together, don’t hold back.
 Let me know.